 Molder, A.L., Lakind, A., Clemmons, Z., Chen, K. (2021).
 Framing the global youth climate movement: A qualitative content analysis of Greta Thunberg’s moral, hopeful and motivational framing on Instagram.
 The International Journal of Press/Politics. https://doi.org/10.1177/19401612211055691

 Li, N., & Molder, A. L. (2021).
 Can scientists use simple infographics to convince?
 Effects of the “flatten the curve” charts on perceptions of and behavioral intentions toward social distancing measures during the COVID-19 pandemic: Public Understanding of Science. https://doi.org/10.1177/09636625211038719

-Li, N., Molder, A. L., & Yang, S. (under review).
+Li, N., Molder, A. L., & Yang, S. (accepted).
 The effect of visual representations of SARS-Cov-2 on the U.S. public’s fear and disgust.
 Health Science Reports.

 NSF Funded Research

 I am a research project assistant on the project “Collaborative Research: A new model for producing science documentaries: Building collaborations between scientists and storytellers to test methods of communication in film”.
 With partners at the film production company Wonder Collaborative, we received National Science Foundation (NSF) support (Award # AISL-2006010; PIs: Sarah Goodwin & Dietram Scheufele), $500,000.
 We’re using an iterative research process in film production and design to experiment with ways of communicating complex science & social issues with diverse audiences.

 I was a graduate research assistant from Oct.
 2019 to August 2020 on two federally funded projects: “Testing a Social Marketing Approach to Encourage Respectful Sea Turtle Viewing in Hawaii” which received funding from NOAA (National Oceanic and Atmospheric Administration).